yeti-platform/yeti-platform.github.io/content/guides/indicators-timesketch/investigation.md

 ![](screenshots/screen7.png)

-You can click on the "Indicator matches for Successful SSH login" or the "successful-ssh-login" tag to filter out events highlighted by Yeti.
+You can click on the "Indicator matches for SSH accepted login" or the "successful-ssh-login" tag to filter out events highlighted by Yeti.
 Or, search for `tag:"successful-ssh-login"` in the search bar.